-Megaphobema Pocock, 1901 is represented by four species and all are large terrestrial spiders ranging from Central and South America.
+Megaphobema Pocock, 1901 is represented by two species and all are large terrestrial spiders ranging from Central and South America.
 All with thrive in a

 typical terrestrial set-up (deep substrate to allow for burrowing, cork bark/flowerpot hide and water dish) with average temperatures and humidity (some prefer it drier, se below for more